 If you’re looking for an inexpensive desktop PC for working on your photos, then the Acer TC is a great budget pick.
 It's available in many different specs options, but we suppose the best bang-per-buck comes from the configuration built around a 6-core Intel Core i5-9400 processor and 8GB of RAM.
 The Aspire TC comes in a slimline case that won't take up much of your desk space.
 You can still open it up and upgrade it when needed, and it even features a built-in SD memory card reader.
 However, there’s only integrated graphics, and storage is limited to either a 1TB hard drive or a 512GB SSD, which will soon fill up if you're working with high-res raw photo files or 1080p video – although it’s worth keeping in mind that internal storage can be easily upgraded.
 There's always our pick of the best external hard drives.

 - HP Gaming Desktop Pavilion TG01-0020

-The HP Gaming Desktop Pavilion TG01-0020 is another inexpensive desktop computer for gaming but that's also great for photographers.
+The HP Gaming Desktop Pavilion TG01-0020 is another inexpensive desktop computer for gaming, but that's also great for photographers.
 It does a superb job of balancing price and features, with our preferred spec option packing a six-core Intel processor, 8GB of RAM, and an Nvidia GeForce GTX 1650 graphics card, making it a great little desktop PC for photo and video editing compared to PCs with integrated graphics only.
-It also comes with a multi-card memory card reader, which makes it quick and easy to get your photos off your camera.
+It also comes with a multi-card memory card reader, making it quick and easy to get your photos off your camera.
 The only real problem is that the 256GB SSD - though fast - will quickly be filled up.
 However, adding an external hard drive is an easy fix for this.

 - Apple iMac (27-inch, 5K)